IMAGE

 -------------------------------------------

-Couple: Wesley Wyndham-Price & Winifred "Fred" Burkle
+Couple: Wesley Wyndham-Price and Winifred Burkle

 From: Angel

-Site: -------------
+Site: N/A

 +++++++++++++

 Even in his darkest hours, when he and his former friends were at odds, he is willing to put aside the anger long enough to save her life when it's threatened.
-Even when the rest of the team's turned on him and he on them, she remains his strongest advocate.
+Even when the rest of the team has turned on him and he on them, she remains his strongest advocate.

 His feelings for her are as quick a route to anger as Anakin's when his beloved's life is threatened.
-The instant Wesley's abusive father (or who he thinks is his father) threatens to shoot and kill her, Wesley empties his gun into him, though, like Anakin with the Tuskens, he's immediately repulsed by the act.
+The instant Wesley's abusive father (or who he thinks is his father) threatens to shoot and kill her, Wesley empties his gun into him - though, like Anakin with the Tuskens, he's immediately repulsed by the act.

 When Wesley speaks of Fred, one could almost hear Anakin saying the exact words about Padmé: eyes that make you feel like the only one in the room, graceful and full of life... a woman who he thinks about most of the time and represents what makes his world worth fighting for.
 And when he recognizes she does not feel that way about him, he is pained but accepts her choice.
 Over the next couple of years there are hints she is beginning to feel something stronger for him, but she never acts.
 (They do share one passionate kiss in season 4, but this seems to have been part of the memories that were wiped from most of the characters at the end of the season.)
 Having accepted that she will never see him that way, Wesley all but abandons his pursuit, until she drops the bombshell that she has been developing feelings for him, and the two finally embark on a relationship.

 In the final battle of the series, Wesley is mortally injured, and Illyria comes to him in his final moments.
-She uses her shapeshifting abilities to assume the form of Fred one last time, allowing Wesley to die in the arms of the only thing that remains of his beloved in this world - as Anakin dies in the arms of Luke, the last living remnant of Padmé.
+She uses her shapeshifting abilities to assume the form of Fred one last time, allowing Wesley to die in the arms of the only thing that remains of his beloved in this world - as Anakin dies in the arms of Luke, one of the last living remnants of Padmé.

 << back to parallel couples